sandeepmallick/Llama-Mini-Chatbot-Extension/README.md

 4.Select the folder where your extension files are located

-5.use It
-Pin the extension to your toolbar for quick start
+5.Pin the extension to your toolbar for quick start

-Click the icon to open Sandeep AI
+6.Click the icon to open Sandeep AI

-Type your questions and hit Send
+7.Type your questions and hit Send

-Get real-time AI responses
+8.Get real-time AI responses

 # Tech Used
 HTML, CSS, JavaScript

 LLaMA API

 Chrome Extensions API

 # Future improvements